scovitin-vsevolod/drupal.boilerplate.8/README.md

 * Run scripts from [Getting started](#getting-started)
 * Log in to drupal ```drush @[project.machine_name].local uli```

-Now you should be able to see the website at http://boierlplate.local
+Now you should be able to see the website at [http://PROJECT_NAME.local]

 ##### After your staging server is ready and you would like to sync the db
 * change in project.yml setup.strategy from import to sync
 * copy files from demo-files to files
 * change in settings.php file_public_path to sites/default/files
 * Set your staging server url in /admin/config/system/stage_file_proxy
+* Make changes in .travis.yml according to your project (more info in .travis.yml)

 ## Pre-requisites for local development
 * have your ssh key authorized on your project server in order to make db sync